Columbia ISA

 Then, there is Satellite.
 You will be able to get satellite transmissions from almost anywhere.
 You will be guaranteed to get a lot of channels and you will not have to bother with setting up an antenna.
 You will have to set up a Satellite dish, which in many cases can be done for you with an installation fee.

-Internet providers offer High-Def and 4K movies, TV shows, sporting events, news, comedy and more.
-You need a TV with Wi-Fi or Ethernet, a modem, router and Internet Service.
+Internet providers offer High-Def movies, TV shows, sporting events, news, comedy and more.
+You need a HD TV with Wi-Fi or Ethernet, a modem, router and High-Speed Internet Service.

 Optical Disc - Blu-ray